ibm-cloud-docs/vpc/known-issues.md

 - **Workaround:** Do not use instance templates to create instances with a default trusted profile.

-- **Issue:** When using the Instance Metadata API to retrieve instance information for a calling instance that is not on a dedicated host, an invalid `dedicated_host` `{ }` value is returned.
+- **Issue:** When you use the Instance Metadata API to retrieve instance information for a calling instance that is not on a dedicated host, an invalid `dedicated_host` `{ }` value is returned.

-- **Workaround:** Do not parse this response value when using automation.
+- **Workaround:** Do not parse this response value when you use automation.

-- **Issue:** When using the Instance Metadata API to retrieve initialization information for the calling instance, the `resource_type` sub-property for the `default_trusted_profile` property is not returned.
+- **Issue:** When youy use the Instance Metadata API to retrieve initialization information for the calling instance, the `resource_type` sub-property for the `default_trusted_profile` property is not returned.

 ## Instance metadata service Activity Tracker events issues
 {: #instance-metadata-activity-tracker-event-known-issues}

 **Issue:** Activity Tracker events for the metadata service are undergoing changes and might not match the [events as documented](/docs/vpc?topic=vpc-at-events#events-metadata).
-The documented events are still useful for audit purposes but should not be used for automation.
+The documented events are still useful for audit purposes but must not be used for automation.

-## Network load balancers don't support selectable port ranges
+## Network load balancers fail if port settings fall outside the supported range
 {: #nlb-port-range}

+- **Issue**: Cannot create network load balancers with specific port ranges
-- **Issue**:  The `port_min` and `port_max` properties are supported only when route mode is enabled, and only when the entire port range is specified (`port_min` of `1` and `port_max` of `65535`).
+- Currently, the `port_min` and `port_max` properties are supported only when routing mode is enabled, and only when the entire port range is specified (`port_min` of `1` and `port_max` of `65535`).
+Support for allowing an arbitrary port range to be specified is planned for a future release.
-- **Workaround**: Support is planned for a future release.
-In the meantime, you can create separate single-port load balancer listeners for each port in the desired range.

 ## Virtual server instances must be stopped before they can be deleted
 {: #API-1144}

-- **Issue:** The virtual server instances cannot be deleted.
+- **Symptom:** The virtual server instances cannot be deleted.
 - **Workaround:** Stop the instance before you attempt to delete it.

 ## Checksum not available for some public images
 {: #RIOS-1410}

-- **Issue:** When you use the API or CLI to list images, some public stock images might not include a checksum.
+- **Symptom:** When you use the API or CLI to list images, some public stock images might not include a checksum.
 - **Fix:** The checksum is for informational purposes only for stock images.
-No fix is available at this time.
+No fix is available.

-## Boot volume has larger minimum provisioned size when creating a custom image using IFV
+## Boot volume has larger minimum provisioned size when you create a custom image by using IFV
 {: #boot-volume-larger-minimum-provisioned-size}

-- **Issue**: If your custom image is not encrypted and the image is under 100GB virtual disk size, deploying that image to an instance and creating a custom image from that instance's boot volume (Image from a volume feature) results in a `minimum_provisioned_size` of 100GB.
+- **Symptom**: If your custom image is not encrypted and the image is under 100 GB virtual disk size, deploying that image to an instance and creating a custom image from that instance's boot volume (Image from a volume feature) results in a `minimum_provisioned_size` of 100 GB.
-- **Fix**: No fix is available at this time.
+- **Fix**: No fix is available.

 ## Bare metal servers limitations
 {: #bare-metal-servers-limitations}

 - **Issue:** Flow log collectors are not integrated with bare metal servers.
-As a result, if you create a flow log collector for a VPC, traffic flows to and from bare metal servers in that VPC will not be logged.
+As a result, if you create a flow log collector for a VPC, traffic that flows to and from bare metal servers in that VPC aren't logged.
 - **Issue:** Network load balancers are not integrated with bare metal servers.
-As a result, if you create a network load balancer, you won't be able to target a bare metal server as a load balancer pool member target.
+As a result, if you create a network load balancer, you can't target a bare metal server as a load balancer pool member target.
+- **Issue:** You can't delete a subnet when you delete a bare metal server.
+Wait ~2 minutes after bare metal deletion before you delete the subnet.

-Because all bare metal profiles are VMware&reg; certified, the `supported_image_flags` image property and `required_image_flags` profile property that expressed this ability during the beta period have been discontinued.
+Because all bare metal profiles are VMware&reg; certified, the `supported_image_flags` image property and `required_image_flags` profile property that expressed this ability during the beta period are discontinued.
 These properties might still be visible to API and CLI consumers, but they aren't supported and must not be used.
 These properties will be removed entirely in a future release.
 {: note}